-Content Delivery Networks (CDNs) are a must-have for any business website.
-CDNs speed up websites by storing website content, and assets, in caches on servers spread around the world.
+Content Delivery Networks (CDNs) are common on business websites.
+CDNs speed up websites by storing website content and assets in caches on servers spread around the world.
 These caches are typically key/value stores.
 For example, let's say we are requesting an image found at:

 https://www.example.com/someimage.jpg

-Depending on how the CDN works internally, it may use say /someimage.jpg (the key) to retrieve the image (the value) from its cache.
-Most CDNs will be fairly rigid in what they use as keys, or be very complicated (eg requiring programming skills) to configure, or make you pay for more flexibility.
+Depending on how the CDN works internally, it may use /someimage.jpg (the key) to retrieve the image (the value) from its cache.
+Most CDNs are fairly rigid in what they use as keys, complicated to configure (eg requiring programming skills), or charge more for flexibility.

 The Peakhour.IO cache key consists of a primary key, sub key, and secondary key.
 Both the primary and secondary key must match to constitute a cache hit.